Lawmakers near deal on $1.3 trillion spending bill

 Congressional leaders met Wednesday morning to discuss a few remaining details ahead of the bill’s expected release later in the day, with House lawmakers still aiming for a Thursday floor vote ahead of the Friday deadline.

+House Speaker Paul Ryan, R-Wis., said lawmakers were making progress.
+"It was a good meeting actually — very good," he said.

-Congress has until Friday at midnight to pass the spending package ahead of a two-week recess for Easter and Passover.
+Congress has until midnight Friday to pass the spending package ahead of a two-week recess for Easter and Passover.

 Breaking News Emails

-The current compromise provides only a fraction of the funding Trump had sought for a border wall, providing instead for roughly $1.6 billion for physical barriers and technology along the U.S.-Mexico border, according to a GOP source familiar with negotiations.
+The current compromise provides only a fraction of the funding President Donald Trump had sought for a border wall, instead providing roughly $1.6 billion for physical barriers and technology along the U.S.-Mexico border, according to a GOP source familiar with negotiations.
 A Democratic source said that the amount only includes $641 million for 33 miles of new border fencing, not a concrete wall.

-In recent days, the White House had requested $25 billion for President Trump’s proposed border wall over three years in exchange for a 2.5 year extension for the Deferred Action for Childhood Arrivals Program (DACA), the program President Obama created in 2012 to defer deportations for people who came to the U.S. illegally as children.
+In recent days, the White House had requested $25 billion for Trump’s proposed border wall over three years in exchange for a 2.5-year extension of the Deferred Action for Childhood Arrivals program (DACA), which President Barack Obama created in 2012 to defer deportations for people who came to the U.S. illegally as children.
 Democrats rejected that offer.

 According to the GOP source, this deal does not address DACA, which the Trump administration had announced last September would end, tasking Congress with coming up with a legislative solution.

 Sources said the measure would provide a backdoor for construction to begin on the Gateway Project, a new rail tunnel connecting New York and New Jersey, by making some of the federal funding supporters wanted available through money appropriated for Amtrak and other accounts.
-As much as $541 million in funding will be available for the project this year and an extra $2.9 billion in grants would be made available for it, the Democratic source said.
+As much as $541 million in funding will be available for the project this year, with an extra $2.9 billion in grants also being made available, the Democratic source said.

+Schumer’s office said that the actual amount may be as much as $250 million on new programs to ensure school safety.
+The bill does not provide money for arming teachers.

-Republicans won’t be able to pass the measure alone — at least in the Senate, where 60 votes are required to end debate and advance the bill, they will need Democratic votes.
+Republicans won’t be able to pass the measure without some Democratic votes, at least in the Senate, where 60 votes are required to end debate and advance the bill.
 Republicans currently have 51 senators, while Democrats have 49.